Robinson R66: Design

 The R66 is a single-engined helicopter with two-bladed main and tail rotors, and a fixed skid landing gear.
 The R66 is constructed from advanced composites, aluminum alloy (sheet), and chromoly steel.
 Like the R44, the R66 has both electromechanical instruments and optional digital glass cockpit.

 The R66 is the first Robinson helicopter with a cargo hold; the hold carries up to 300 lb.

 The RR300 engine is more compact and lighter than the Lycoming O-540 six-cylinder piston engine that powers the R44—the R66 has a lower empty weight than the R44.
 The RR300 has a simplified single-stage centrifugal compressor which makes it less expensive and is expected to result in lower maintenance costs.

-The turbine burns Jet-A fuel at a rate of 23 USgal per hour, compared to 15 USgal of avgas per hour for the O-540.
+Depending on operational conditions, the turbine burns Jet-A fuel at a rate of 23 USgal per hour, compared to 15 USgal of avgas per hour for the O-540.

 At Heli Expo 2018, Robinson introduced a cargo hook as an optional equipment.
 This modification increases the aircraft's maximum gross weight from 2700 to 2900 lb.
 It is currently available in two variants.

+Robinson redesigned the tail in the 2020s to utilize a symmetrical horizontal stabilizer to reduce the danger of mast bumping accidents, such as during low-G conditions maneuvers.
+This type of maneuver is more dangerous in a two bladed helicopter, and is warned against, however incidents have led to further investigation and improvements.
+The FAA approved the new empennage, to improve roll stability when the helicopter is in flight at high speed.